 Controlling Tuta Absoluta requires a multi-pronged approach.
 This involved use of pesticides to destroy the eggs and biological control for the adults is required.
 Organic and inorganic methods can be used when combating Tuta Absoluta.

 Organic Methods of Controlling Tuta Absoluta

 Organic control of the tomato leaf miner involves the use of organic chemicals and non-chemical elements.
 These include:-

 - Use of Neem oil to spray plants.

 - Use of a microbe that exists naturally in the soil, Bacillus thuringiesis

 - Use of tuta traps.
 These are traps that use pheromones to trap males so that the eggs the female lays do not get fertilized

-- Yellow stickers – used to trap the adults as well as give an indication of just how bad the infestation is.
-The yellow color attracts the adults and by looking at the number which have been trapped, the farmer can tell the severity of infestation.
+- Yellow stickers – are used to trap the adults as well as give an indication of just how bad the infestation is.
+The yellow colour attracts the adults and by looking at the number which have been trapped, the farmer can tell the severity of the infestation.